 Evoke has a comprehensive menu sub-system which allows you to define your menu structure, who can use which menu options, the menu hierarchy and how the menu options operate.
 For more information on Evoke menus please see "Menus".

 Each menu item links to its own Page Series.
 In this section you can add pages, link in other pages, import pages and set actions and selections that will be run when a Page Series is accessed.
-For more information on Page Series' please see "Page Series".
+For more information please see "Page Series".

 Data Sources are the data areas held within the UI, structured by the Entities, that are used by the App pages and Functionality Actions in the App.
 You can add multiple Data Sources for each Page Series and set criteria against these.
 For more information on Data Sources please see "Data Sources".